Have you ever been in a relationship that had you thinking that your partner had put a “spell” on you?

 Manipulation in relationships is subtle, and because of this, it is difficult to see when it is happening.

-Who’s Pulling Your Strings?: How to Break the Cycle of Manipulation and Regain Control of Your Life by Dr. Braiker gives interesting insights on recognizing and ending the manipulative cycle for good.
+Who’s Pulling Your Strings?: How to Break the Cycle of Manipulation and Regain Control of Your Life by Dr. Braiker gives exciting insights on recognizing and ending the manipulative cycle for good.

 Manipulative behavior in relationships is part of an emotionally abusive pattern.
 The manipulator uses unhealthy relationship manipulation tactics to control their partner.

-Because it is not an overt abuse, visible to the outside world like physical violence, it is hard for the person being manipulated to see or confront.
+It is hard for the person being manipulated to see or confront because it is not an overt abuse, visible to the outside world like physical violence.
 They only know that something is not quite right with how they are being treated.

-Let’s look at some of the signs of manipulation in a relationship.
+Not sure how manipulation works?
+Let’s look at some of the signs of manipulation in marriage or relationships.

 The need for total control is a blaring red flag and the number one sign of a manipulative relationship.